openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 .. note::

-  To learn how to deploy the trained model, refer to: :doc:`../deploy`.
+  To learn how to deploy the trained model, refer to :doc:`../deploy`.

-  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.
+  To learn how to run the demo and visualize results, refer to :doc:`../demo`.

 The process has been tested on the following configuration.